Aims and Scope

 Marxism & Sciences: A Journal of Nature, Culture, Human and Society

-Marxism & Sciences: A Journal of Nature, Culture, Human and Society is a biannual peer-reviewed international journal published (January and July) in-print and online (open access).
+Marxism & Sciences: A Journal of Nature, Culture, Human and Society is a biannual peer-reviewed international journal published (January and July) online (open access).

 Publication of articles/essays and access to accepted and published material is free.
 The journal does not charge any article submission, processing or publication fees.